-With Remote Health freelance health insurance, Safetywing has taken their offer further to cover more expensive things like cancer treatment and diagnostic procedures.
+With Remote Health’s freelance health insurance, Safetywing has taken their offer further to cover more expensive things like cancer treatment and diagnostic procedures.

-Whether you’re living in California or Venezuela, or your team mates are based in different locations around the world –Remote Health could be the best health insurance for self employed, for you and/or your team due to its low cost, scalability, and universal access.
+Whether you’re living in California, Toronto, Hamburg, Da Nang, or Mumbai with members of your team spread out around the world –Remote Health could be the best health insurance for self employed, for you and/or your team due to its low cost, scalability, and universal access.

 Click here to find out if you or your staff are in a country that’s eligible for Remote Health.

-In this article we’ll explain what’s covered by Remote Health and in an upcoming article we’ll compare it to competing health insurance for entrepreneurs.
+In this article we’ll explain what’s covered by Remote Health and in an upcoming article we’ll compare it to competing health insurance for entrepreneurs and freelancers.

 Why Freelancer Health Insurance?